OberKnirps/Bronzeman-and-adjustable-saveslots/README.md

 - Probably compatible with all other mods.

 ## Discussion / Feedback / Bug Reports
-- Tag @OberKnirps in the [submod_chat channel](https://discord.com/channels/547043336465154049/616566479306883073) in the BB Legends Mod Discord Channel to report any issues or provide feedback.
 - Create an issue here

 ## Credits